rockomatthews/single-coin/README.md

 After running the script for the first time, edit the `.env.local` file with your actual API keys and configuration values.

+## Deployment on Vercel

+This application is optimized for deployment on Vercel, which offers seamless integration with Neon Postgres database.

+### Vercel Deployment Steps

+1. **Fork or push your repository to GitHub/GitLab/Bitbucket**

+2. **Connect your repository to Vercel**
+   - Go to [Vercel](https://vercel.com) and sign in
+   - Click "New Project" and import your repository
+   - Select "Next.js" as the framework preset

+3. **Configure environment variables**
+   - In the Vercel project settings, add all required environment variables
+   - For the database, use the Vercel Neon Postgres integration:
+     - Go to "Integrations" tab
+     - Search for and add "Neon PostgreSQL"
+     - Follow the setup instructions to connect your Neon database

+4. **Deploy**
+   - Click "Deploy" and wait for the build to complete
+   - Your app should be live at a Vercel-provided URL

+5. **Add custom domain (optional)**
+   - In the project settings, go to "Domains"
+   - Add and configure your custom domain

+### Updating Your Deployment

+Vercel automatically redeploys your application when you push changes to your repository.
+For environment variable changes, you'll need to trigger a new deployment manually from the Vercel dashboard.

 ## Features

 - Create verified SPL tokens with metadata that show up properly in Phantom wallet